Creating a National Adaptation Strategy for the United States: The Interagency Climate Change Adaptation Task Force

 - Maximize Mutual Benefits: Adaptation should, where possible, use strategies that complement or directly support other related climate or environmental initiatives, such as efforts to improve disaster preparedness, promote sustainable resource management, and reduce greenhouse gas emissions including the development of cost‐effective technologies.

-- Continuously Evaluate Performance: Adaptation plans should include measureable goals and performance metrics to continuously assess whether adaptive actions are achieving desired outcomes (Task Force Report, 2010).
+- Continuously Evaluate Performance: Adaptation plans should include measurable goals and performance metrics to continuously assess whether adaptive actions are achieving desired outcomes” (Interagency Climate Change Adaptation Task Force 2010).

 Outcomes and Conclusions